 Once you feel you’re qualified, you can usually apply for an apprenticeship at locations such as:

-- Vocational Schools: Vocational schools and community colleges are an excellent place to find apprenticeships that have been sponsored by private or government programs.
+- Vocational Schools: Vocational schools like McFatter Tech in Florida and community colleges are an excellent place to find apprenticeships that have been sponsored by private or government programs.

 - Government Websites: Especially in areas where welders are in high demand, local companies or even government bodies may offer sponsored training programs or apprenticeships.
 Your local job bank can likely help you locate and apply to these opportunities.
 The United States Department of Labor website also has an apprenticeship finder to make things easier.